A student asked if the Angel Business Club was a scam. While researching the company, I found some disturbing information you should now.

 I could not find a website for the Halo Drink Company, one of the companies Angel Business Club claims to invest.
 I did find that the same people who manage Angel Business Club also manage the Halo Drink Company.

-If you follow this link to Companies House, you will see that the same people running Angel Business Club are also running the shell company Halo Drink Company.
+If you follow this link to Companies House, you will see that the same people running Angel Business Club are also running Halo Drink Company.

 Angel Business Club is Unregulated.